zhouxuguang/vk_raytracing_tutorial_KHR/raytrace_tutorial/16_ray_query/README.md

 3. **Process Intersections**: Manually iterate through potential hits
 4. **Extract Data**: Directly access intersection information and geometry data

-The key advantage is **procedural control** - instead of relying on separate ray generation, closest hit, and miss shaders, all logic is contained within a single compute shader with full control flow.
+The key advantage is **procedural control** - instead of relying on separate ray generation, closest hit, and miss shaders, all logic is contained within a single compute shader.
+This enables explicit control within a single shader, which can simplify certain algorithmic implementations that benefit from unified control flow.

 ## Monte Carlo Path Tracing Implementation